 - 1 cup creamy salsa dressing

-- Make the brine by whisking together the dill pickle juice and the milk in a bowl.
+- Make the famous Chick-fil-A brine by whisking together the dill pickle juice and the milk in a bowl.

 - Place one boneless, skinless chicken breast in a zip top bag on top of a large cutting board and pound it thin with a meat mallet.
 Make sure the bag is open so no air gets trapped inside.
 Remove the chicken and place on a clean plate, then repeat with the other piece.
 Place both pieces in the bag, then pour in the brine.
 Close the bag and place in the fridge for a minimum of 4 hours or up to 24 hours.

 - To make the rub, combine all the spices together in a bowl and mix well.
 Once the chicken is done marinating, take it out of the fridge and allow to come up to room temperature for 30 minutes.
 Place the meat on two clean plates and pat them dry with paper towel.
 Sprinkle on the rub, then rub it into both sides of the breast.